 Some people like using a CD which auto opens at this page (in a Windows Operating System), whereas others prefer to use a USB Stick and navigate to open this page.

-By following the written instructions in the accompanying A4 page a 'constitutional lawyer' will be able to appraise the veracity of my allegations and questions to regulators herein.
+By following the written instructions in the accompanying A4 page interested readers will be able to appraise the veracity of my allegations and questions to regulators herein.